Norwich University Statement and Policy on Non-Discrimination

 Norwich University is committed to the principles of free inquiry and free expression.
 Vigorous discussion and debate are fundamental to the University, and this policy is not intended to stifle teaching methods or freedom of expression generally, nor will it be permitted to do so.
 Harassment and discrimination, however, are neither legally protected expression nor the proper exercise of academic freedom; they compromise the integrity of the University, its tradition of intellectual freedom, and the trust placed in its community members.

 Retaliation is prohibited in any form against a person who uses the terms of this policy, reasonably opposes discrimination, or who participates in an investigation related to discrimination.
 Retaliatory actions could, among other things, include harassment, unfair grading, transfer, demotion, termination, or being passed over for promotion or training.

 Discipline or sanctions up to and including termination of employment, expulsion from the University, or exclusion from campus property may be administered to a person who is found to have violated this policy or who has been found to have intentionally made a false report or knowingly provided false information.

 Reporting and Responsibilities

 University employees who become aware of conduct that could be a violation of this policy have an obligation to report that information to an University administrator.
 The reporting party may also elect to report to the appropriate external authority listed in the resources below.
 This reporting obligation does not override applicable laws and policies on confidentiality of communication with mental health professionals, physicians, clergy, or attorneys.

-The Director of the Academic Achievement Center is responsible for application of this policy to current and potential undergraduate on-campus students pertaining to disability or housing accommodation matters.
+The Director of Diversity, Equity, and Inclusionis responsible for application of this policy to current and potential undergraduate on-campus students.

 The Director of Human Resources is responsible for application of this policy pertaining to all matters other than Title IX and student disability accommodation matters, including investigative and appeal activities.